tacoinfra/kiln/docs/distros/virtualmachine.md

 - After enabling this reconnect the Ledger device, and enter the passcode again.
 Then restart the VM.

-- After restarting you can check if the device is detected properly by the `tezos-client list connected ledgers` command.
+- After restarting VM you can check if the device is detected properly by the `tezos-client list connected ledgers` command.

-## Use tezos binaries
+## Using tezos binaries

 `tezos-client`, `tezos-admin-client` and other `tezos-*` binaries are available to use from the terminal.